kenwdelong/docker-graphite-statsd/README.md

-This repo was based on [@hopsoft's](https://github.com/hopsoft/) [docker-graphite-statsd](https://github.com/hopsoft/docker-graphite-statsd) docker image and was used as base for "official" Graphite docker image with his permission.
-Also, it contains parts of famous [@obfuscurity's](https://github.com/obfuscurity/) [synthesize](https://github.com/obfuscurity/synthesize) Graphite installer.
-Thanks a lot, Nathan and Jason!

-Any suggestions / patches etc. are welcome!
+This repo is based on [the official docker repo](git@github.com:kenwdelong/docker-graphite-statsd.git).

+# Changes in this image
+- Timezone default set to America/Los_Angeles

 # Docker Image for Graphite & Statsd